 As a current School of Management student, you can take advantage of these services and resources.

-The Undergraduate Academic Programs Office provides academic advisement to admitted accounting and business administration majors in 204 Alfiero Center.
+The Undergraduate Academic Programs Office provides academic advisement to admitted accounting, business administration, and information technology and management majors in 204 Alfiero Center.

 Students who are enrolled in lower-level prerequisite courses for their management major are reviewed each semester to ensure that the standards to continue to the major's upper-level requirements are maintained.
 See the "Good Standing in Major" Charts below for the minimum standards for each of the management majors.

 |Good Standing in Major Criteria||Accounting |

 The prerequisite courses are: PSY 101, ECO 181-182, MTH 131*, MGQ 201, MGA 201-202

 |Overall transfer GPA at entry to UB |

 This transfer GPA cannot be improved once you start attending UB.